Seasonal marketing campaigns are great for your marketing efforts

-And singletons don’t miss out either.
+Make sure all the singles don’t miss out either.
 Send your single customers a discount code so they can give themselves a little love on Valentine’s Day too.

 #3 Black Friday

-It is a day after Thanksgiving Day in the United States, that is, it is celebrated the day after the fourth Thursday of the month of November.
+It’s the day after Thanksgiving Day in the United States, that is, it is celebrated the day after the fourth Thursday of the month of November.

 Black Friday is the marketer’s Nirvana.